knownin/consumer_complaints/README.md

 We've included one test (`test_1`), which contains the sample input and output files detailed in this Readme.
 To test your code, you can manually move each input test file into the top-level input directory, then run your program and compare the output with the expected output.
 Or you can write a script to do this automatically, but note we are not requiring you to write a test script.

-We do ask that you test your code using the <a href="https://insight-cc-submission.com/test-my-repo-link">web page</a> mentioned earlier to ensure your code can run in the Linux environment that we will review your code.
-The test page will check to see if your code passes `test_1`.
-If there are errors or if the results don't match what is expected, you should debug your code's behavior by yourself.
-If you receive system errors that you do not believe are due to your code, you can email cc@insightdataengineering.com for help.

-If your code must be compiled to run (e.g., javac, make), that compilation (as well as the execution) of your code must be specified in the `run.sh` script of your code repository.

-For Python programmers, you can use Python 2 or Python 3.
-If you use the former, specify `python` in your `run.sh` script, or if you use the later, specify `python3`, which defaults to Python 3.5.2.
-Other options that could be use are `python3.7` or `python3.8`.